 Shallow Subduction Zone Earthquakes and Slow Ruptures

 Much of my research deals with shallow seismicity in global subduction zones, with a particular focus on areas that have produced slow ruptures.
-A current project investigates this issue along the Nicaragua/Costa Rica margin, in the area of the 1992 tsunami earthquake and recently observed slow slip events (more information here).
+A recent project investigates this issue along the Nicaragua/Costa Rica margin, in the area of the 1992 tsunami earthquake and recently observed slow slip events (more information here).
 One recently completed NSF-funded project (with Heather DeShon at U. Memphis (CERI) and Bob Engdahl (U. Colorado) involved relocating earthquakes in the regions of past tsunami or slow ruptures and determining source characteristics of these relocated events to assess how common slow/long duration earthquakes are in these areas.

 In Feb 2015, we deployed a mixed array of both broadband sensors and 800 single channel node seismometers above the Socorro Magma Body to study the earthquakes and structure associated with the magma body deformation.
 This project, in conjunction with UNM, Colorado State and IRIS PASSCAL, highlights the use of new instrument technology and deployment strategies.
 Learn more about this project here and the deployment here.